databrickslabs/dbldatagen/docs/core/getting-started.md

 ## 1. Describe the plan

-A plan is a `DataGenPlan` holding one or more `TableSpec`s.
-Each `TableSpec` lists its `ColumnSpec`s, and each column carries a generation strategy in its `gen` field.
+A plan is a `DataGenPlan` holding one or more `TableSpec` objects.
+Each `TableSpec` lists `ColumnSpec` objects, and each column carries a generation strategy in its `gen` field.

 ```python
 from dbldatagen.core import (